GSA Forum: Connecting Health Care, Public Health, and Community for Dementia Detection and Care

 Washington University

-Suzanne E. Schindler, MD, PhD, is a neurologist and neuroscientist dedicated to advancing the diagnosis and treatment of Alzheimer’s disease.
+Suzanne E. Schindler, MD, PhD. is a neurologist and neuroscientist dedicated to advancing the diagnosis and treatment of Alzheimer’s disease.
 She cares for patients with memory concerns at the Washington University Memory Diagnostic Center, where she also coordinates the collection and analysis of real-world data on Alzheimer’s biomarkers and amyloid-targeted therapies.
 Dr. Schindler leads the Fluid Biomarker Core of the Knight Alzheimer’s Disease Research Center and has facilitated numerous collaborative studies, including those that developed and validated some of the first clinically available blood tests for Alzheimer’s disease pathology.
 She has evaluated the generalizability of AD biomarkers across diverse groups, led head-to-head comparisons of Alzheimer’s blood tests, studied the timing of key events in the disease, and co-led the creation of consensus recommendations for the performance of clinical Alzheimer’s blood tests.
-An active educator, she trains clinicians to integrate Alzheimer’s biomarkers into their evaluations of patients with cognitive impairment.
+An active educator, she trains clinicians on integrating Alzheimer’s biomarkers into their evaluation of patients with cognitive impairment.

 Kaitlin Seibert, MD